Harman Connected Services: Symphony ownership

 Symphony services was founded in 2002 with initial financial support from Romesh T. Wadhwani, Chairman, CEO and founder of Symphony Technology Group.
 In 2003, Symphony raised growth capital from TH Lee Putnam Ventures.
 In 2004, Symphony Services purchased Stonehouse Technologies for $6.7 million.

+In 2010, Symphony Services acquired Proteans Software Solutions, an Indian company engaged in providing software engineering services to the small and medium ISV space; followed by CoreObjects Software Inc, a Los Angeles–based company specializes in embedded product development for technology companies.

+In 2011, Symphony Services acquired JPC Software, an Argentina entity that offers IT solutions, consulting and support services based in Buenos Aires.

-Following the purchase of Teleca, it became Symphony Teleca and part of the Symphony Services division.
+In 2012, Symphony Services Corporation merged with Teleca, creating Symphony Teleca Corporation with a focus to help clients manage the global convergence of software, the cloud, and mobility.
+Following the purchase of Teleca, Symphony became Symphony Teleca and part of the Symphony Services division.
 The new services division focused on software product engineering outsourcing services and was headquartered in Palo Alto, California, with major global operations centers in the U.S., India and China.
 The company was assessed as CMMI level 3.

-In 2010, Symphony acquired Proteans Software Solutions, an Indian company engaged in providing software engineering services to the small and medium ISV space; followed by CoreObjects Software Inc, a Los Angeles-based company specializes in embedded product development for technology companies.

-In 2011, Symphony Services acquired JPC Software, an Argentina entity that offers IT solutions, consulting and support services based in Buenos Aires.

-In 2012, Symphony Services Corporation merged with Teleca, creating Symphony Teleca Corporation with a focus to help clients manage the global convergence of software, the cloud, and mobility.
-Symphony Teleca announced on 10 April 2014 that they would be acquiring Aditi Technologies for an undisclosed amount.
+On 10 April 2014, Symphony Teleca announced that they would be acquiring Aditi Technologies for an undisclosed amount.
 Following the acquisition, Sanjay Dhawan took over as CEO and Pradeep Rathinam was appointed as Aditi's president.
 Aditi subsequently became an independent business unit of Symphony Teleca.